Maintenance vs Capital Improvements

 As a property owner, it’s important to know the difference between maintenance and capital improvements.
 Maintenance is the regular, ongoing care of your property, such as painting, repairs, and landscaping.
 Capital expenses are often larger projects/improvements to the infrastructure of your property and will often add value to your property, such as a new roof, facade work, or mechanical, electrical, and plumbing (MEP) work.

 While both are necessary to keep your property in good condition, they each have different implications for your budget and taxes.
-Maintenance is typically an ongoing expense, while capital improvements can be costly upfront but may save you money in the long run.
+Maintenance is typically an ongoing expense, while property capital improvements can be costly upfront but may save you money in the long run.

 What is capital improvement?

 A capital improvement can come in different shapes and sizes.
 Still, it is often associated with improving the property substantially and extending its expected useful life function, which it increases the overall value of the property.
+What are examples of capital improvements?

 Common examples of capital improvement include adding a bedroom or bathroom, renovating an existing space, installing new windows, repointing brick, replacing MEPs, and replacing the roof.